Find A Tour

 11 days · Vancouver, B.C. → Calgary, AB. or reverse or Victoria, B.C. → Banff, AB. · Easy

-Departing from Vancouver, this self-guided holiday is perfect for the independent traveller who desires to experience the far flung reaches of BC and the Canadian Rocky Mountains.
+Departing from Vancouver, this self-guided holiday is perfect for the independent traveler who desires to experience the far flung reaches of BC and the Canadian Rocky Mountains.
 Travel conveyances include a transfer from Vancouver to Victoria, a coach transportation up the length of Vancouver Island, the Inside Passage Cruise, an overnight train trip, and a private coach tour of the Icefield Parkway.
 Along the way there’s plenty of time to explore on your own and partake in several specialized day adventures we organized, including a grizzly bear tour into world renowned Khutzymacheen Grizzly Bear Sanctuary.

 - 11 days, 10 nights